Princess Máxima Appointed UN Advocate for Inclusive Finance

 Click here to read more about HRH’s new UN role.Filed under Dutch Royals

-Tagged Ban Ki-Moon, Inclusive Finance, Queen Máxima, United Nations.
+Tagged Ban Ki-Moon, Inclusive Finance, Queen Máxima of the Netherlands, United Nations.